 3. Use the summary space

-- Start your summary with something catchy, people-related.
+- Start your summary with something catchy and people-related.

 - Research keywords for human resources and add them throughout.
-This can help potential candidates find you so they can associate your profile with people management straight away.
+This can help potential candidates find you so they can easily associate your profile with people management.